Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GAMME).

 If the GAMME app quickly crashes after starting, make sure that you're running it on your client machine and not on the Exchange server.
 Running the utility on the server itself can cause it to crash.
 Read more about why this happens on Microsoft's support site.

-If you think GAMME could be crashing because of load balancing issues, see "Prepare your Microsoft Windows client machines" in in the GAMME admin guide.
+If you think GAMME could be crashing because of load balancing issues, see "Prepare your Windows client machines" in in the GAMME Admin Guide.

 Check the following:

-- That the user's name or SMTP address is formatted correctly in the user file.
+- The user's name or SMTP address is formatted correctly in the user file.

-- That the user is not hidden the Global Address List.
+- The user is not hidden the Global Address List.

-- Verify that the user has an account on the Microsoft Exchange Server.
+- Verify that the user has an account on the Exchange server.

-- Verify that the user has logged in to Google Apps at least once, accepted the terms of service, and finalized creation of the account.
+- Verify that the user has logged in to G Suite at least once, accepted the terms of service, and finalized creation of the account.

-- Verify that the Google Apps user(s) and passwords listed in your CSV file are correct.
+- Verify that the G Suite user(s) and passwords listed in your CSV file are correct.
 A single mistake in the CSV file will cause the migration to fail.

 - Verify that the system clock on the computer you're running GAMME from is set to the correct time.
 If the computer's clock is off by just a few minutes, the wrong local time stamp will be sent to Google's servers during the OAuth validation check, causing a failure.
 We recommend syncing your computer with internet time servers.

-- Ensure the Google Apps domain super administrator used to authenticate GAMME is a valid super administrator and their username is spelled correctly in the GAMME configuration.
+- Ensure the G Suite domain super administrator used to authenticate GAMME is a valid super administrator and their username is spelled correctly in the GAMME configuration.

 Sometimes, additional processes running on your machine (for example: anti-virus, desktop search, or backup software) will access the migration tool's database file during the migration.
 This interrupts the tool's ability to save the state of that message.
 If you think you're affected by this issue, check for the follow error codes in your log files:0x80040109